-London has a fifth or sixth largest metropolitan area GDP in the world.
-It is the largest and the most prosperous metropolitan region in Europe that account for the 30% of the United Kingdom GDP.
-London economy is as big as the economy of Sweden.
-London is the most expensive property market in the world for decades in a row.
-It is a major financial center, alongside megacities such as Singapore, Tokyo, Hong Kong, New York, and Moscow.
-London has five big financial districts, the most prominent of them is the City of London.
+London has the largest GDP per capita among all European cities and accounts for over 20% of the country’s GDP.
+What’s more, the GDP of this metropolitan area itself is larger than the GDP of Sweden or Austria.
+When it comes to real estate, London found itself on the list of the top five most expensive residential property markets worldwide, so any renter should be prepared for that searching for an apartment in London.
+The capital of the UK is a key financial center, alongside megacities such as Singapore, Tokyo, Hong Kong, New York, and Moscow.
+London has five large financial districts, with the most prominent being the City.
 It is home to a myriad of hedge funds, private equity firms, most international banks, and exchanges.
-The commercial district of Waterloo, Southwark and East London Tech City are major hubs for start-up technology companies and pride themselves to be a European Silicon Valley.
+The Canary Wharf, Southwark, and East London Tech City are major hubs for start-up technology companies and pride themselves on being a European Silicon Valley.

-London has plenty of galleries, museums and art institutions.
-Many of them have free admission and serve as a major tourist destination.
-One of the most notorious museums is the British Museum in Bloomsbury.
-It contains 7 million artifacts from around the globe, featuring antiquities, natural history specimens and much more.
-Another renowned place is Albertopolis, a whole quarter of scientific and cultural establishments.
-This area is home to three museum-juggernauts: Victoria and Albert Museum (collection of applied arts), the Science Museum, and the Natural History Museum.
+London has countless galleries, museums, and art institutions.
+Many of them have free admissions and serve as primary tourist destinations.
+One of the most notorious museums is the British Museum, located in Bloomsbury.
+It contains 7 million artifacts from around the globe, featuring antiquities, natural history specimens, and much more.
+Another place worth visiting is Albertopolis — a whole quarter packed with scientific and cultural establishments.
+This area is home to three legendary museums: Victoria and Albert Museum (collection of applied arts), the Science Museum, and the Natural History Museum.
 Moreover, London has a vibrant music scene.
-The city hosts major music companies: Warner Music Group, Universal Music Group, as well thousands of niche studios, recording companies, bands, and musicians.
+The city hosts music industry giants, such as Warner Music Group, Universal Music Group, and thousands of niche studios, recording companies, bands, and musicians.
 London features countless venues for rock and pop concerts as well as two major opera houses and four conservatories.